You are viewing a story from harrypotterfanfiction.com

 The second thing I notice is Ted's burning stare.
-It's imploring and confused and I look away from him.
+It's imploring and confused, his eyes a soft grey.
+I look away from him.
 Scorpius and him are still holding hands.
 Scorpius seems to still be in shock.
 Finally, their hands break loose and I breathe a sigh of relief.
 It seems that the entire room relaxes somewhat after this and I begin to wonder how much people know.

 "Really?"
 Ted runs a hand through his hair, a tiny tremor of tension giving some shape to his shoulders.
 "That's - that's -"